TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 6/1 Corinthians 6.19.md

 ---

-Or know ye not that your body is a temple of the Holy Spirit which is in you, which ye have from God? and ye are not your own;
+Or don't you know that your body is a temple of the Holy Spirit which is in you, which you have from God?
+You are not your own,